RudyMas/comfyui-rm-nodes/README.md

 # ComfyUI RM Nodes

-This repository contains **modified nodes** designed for the [ComfyUI](https://github.com/comfyanonymous/ComfyUI) framework, focusing on fixing errors and workflow incompatibilities I encountered in my own setups.
+This repository contains **modified nodes** designed for the [ComfyUI](https://github.com/comfyanonymous/ComfyUI) framework, focusing on fixing errors and workflow incompatibilities I encountered in my own workflows.

 > ⚠ **Note:** If you do not have issues with the original nodes, please use the extensions created by the **original authors** instead.
 These modifications are personal adaptations and may differ from the intended behavior of the original versions.